 - This leads to high levels of androgens in the blood stream of women with PCOS.

-This increased sensitivity also shows up in the sebaceous glands.
+This increased sensitivity of your body cells to androgens also shows up in the sebaceous glands.

 The sebaceous glands are glands associated with the hair follicles.
 They secrete an oily substance called sebum, which lubricates the hair follicles to keep them and the hair healthy.